Greg-T8/LearningAWS/books/AWS_for_Solution_Architects/notes.md

 ### Basic cloud and AWS terminology

-Cloud providers have different names for the same concenepts.
-Example for VMs:
+Cloud providers have different names for the same concepts:
-- AWS uses Elastic Compute Cloud (EC2) instances.
-- Azure uses Azure Virtual Machines.
-- GCP uses Google Compute Engine.

 | Service                              | AWS                                                                                                                | Azure                                                                                  | GCP                                                                                           |
 |-------------------------------------- |--------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------|